jpulse-net/jpulse-framework/docs/dev/work-items.md

   docs/dev/working/W-068-W-069-W-070-view-create-responsive-nav
 - example:
   - Home > Admin > Site Configuration
+- currently solved manually in /admin/ and /hello-*/ site demos
+  - good user experience, but a manual process that can result in inconsistencies
 - all parents shold be links for quick access
 - should parents have on hover pulldowns to show siblings for quick navigation?
 - automatic breadcrumb based on page hierarchy?